ZeeZaidi/BruinSpots/README.md

    Hence, this average rating is an example of a meaningful search through the server.
 It is re-calculated and displayed each time a new review is left by a user, and is thus displayed dynamically.

-2. To leave a review, a user must be logged in, which they can do by pressing the "PROFILE" button in the
+2. To leave a review, a user must be logged in, which they can do by pressing the "SIGN IN" button in the
     upper right corner.
 A new user can register by entering their full name, email, and a password which are then uploaded and stored in the back end file system.
 When a user attempts to log in, their email and password combination must match what is stored on the server.